supermarsx/autogithubpullmerge/docs/usage_summary.md

 - `--api-key-from-stream` - read tokens from standard input.
 - `--api-key-url`/`--api-key-url-user`/`--api-key-url-password` - fetch tokens
   from a remote URL with optional basic authentication.
-- `--api-key-file` - load tokens from a local YAML or JSON file.
+- `--api-key-file` - repeatable; load tokens from local JSON/YAML/TOML files.
 - `--open-pat-page` - launch the GitHub PAT creation page in the default browser and exit immediately.
 - `--save-pat FILE` - save a personal access token to `FILE`, prompting if no